richlander/iot/src/devices/Sn74hc595/README.md

 sr.ShiftBit(1);
 sr.Latch();

+// Display for 1s
+Thread.Sleep(1000);

-// Clear register
+// Clear storage register -- to all zeros sr.ClearStorage();
-sr.ClearStorage();

-// Write to all 8 registers with a byte value sr.ShiftByte(0b_1010_1010); //same as integer 170
+// Write to all 8 registers with a byte value
+// ShiftByte latches data by default sr.ShiftByte(0b_1010_1010); //same as integer 170
 ```

-The following diagram demonstrates the required wiring.
+The following diagram demonstrates the required wiring, using an [LED bar graph](https://www.adafruit.com/product/1815).
+Individual LEDs will also work.

 ![shift-register](sn74hc595-led-bar-graph_bb.png)